 To Westerners, the most familiar version of the vampire myth is the one made famous by Bram Stoker: an undead, aristocratic monster that lives off of human blood and can change shapes at will.
 These characteristics come from older Eastern European legends and folk tales that became popular in Western Europe in the late 19th century.
 Here are some different types of vampires from around the world.
 All have one thing in common: They want to suck your blood!

-Abchanchu – This Bolivian vampire is said to take the form of an old, incapacitated traveler.
+Abchanchu – This Bolivian vampire is said to take the form of an old, incapacitated traveller.
 If you stop to help him, he’ll drink you dry.

 Manananggal – From the Philippines, this vampire has the form of an older lady with the wings of a bat.
 At night, her upper torso detaches from her lower body and she feeds on sleeping victims using a mosquito-like proboscis.